marton78/pffft/README.md

 ## Why does it exist:

-I was in search of a good performing FFT library , preferably very small and with a very liberal license.
+I (Julien Pommier) was in search of a good performing FFT library , preferably very small and with a very liberal license.

 When one says "fft library", FFTW ("Fastest Fourier Transform in the West") is probably the first name that comes to mind -- I guess that